How to find us, follow us, or freelance for us

 Kacie Hulshof (email@example.com) brings the industry’s trending news and agricultural issues to AGDAILY’s website and social media channels — the most unique stories from rural America, all at the touch of your fingertips.

 A graduate from Missouri State University with a bachelor’s degree in Ag Business, Marketing and Sales, Hulshof now resides with her husband, a production farmer, in Southeast Missouri.
 Prior to joining AGDAILY full-time, she worked as a freelance writer for this site since its inception.

 Growing up on a row-crop farm, Hulshof learned at a young age how necessary it is for agriculture to evolve with the world around it.
 Her passion continued into college where she volunteered as an FFA judge and had leadership roles in the Agricultural Communicators of Tomorrow, the Delta Tau Alpha agriculture honors society, and in her sorority as a public relations chair.
 As a farmer, she realizes how important it is to advocate from voices within, if not, someone else may tell our story.
 Hulshof and her husband, who is a full time farmer, wish to continue the family legacy by running the family farm.

 You can read her AGDAILY articles here.
-Among his most notable ones are:
+Among her most notable ones are:

 - Here’s to the farm kid who gets called stubborn and smiles